ednieuw/ESP32-C3-Clock-and-more/README.md

 German.<br />The clock is able to receive time via NTP from the internet. <br />
 Settings can be controlled via a webpage, PC and Bluetooth LE.</span><br />
+Also info here: <a href="https://ednieuw.home.xs4all.nl/Woordklok/ESP32C3AndMore/ESP32C3ClockAndMoreV.html">
+On my home page for the latest info</a>.
 <p><span class="auto-style10">The clock is built with an ESP32-C3-12F kit.</span><br class="auto-style10" />
 <span class="auto-style10">The software is written with the Arduino IDE 1.8.19.</span><br class="auto-style10" />
 <br class="auto-style10" />